There is no legal obligation to hire an accountant if you’re setting up a limited company. However, there are some very good reasons to do so.

 But, in reality, there are some strong reasons why using an accountant makes more sense.

-Here we look at 7 reasons why you should appoint an accountant as a contractor.
+7 reasons you should appoint an accountant as a contractor

 1. Your time is valuable